Dawson-ma/Speaker-Classification/README.md

 ## Data Preprocessing

 The original dataset utilized is [VoxCeleb](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/).
-Data preprocessing involved transforming it into vectors using mel-frequency cepstrum.
+Data preprocessing involved transforming it into vectors using mel-frequency spectrum.
 Initially, the signal was converted into the frequency domain using Discrete Fourier Transform to obtain a spectrum.
 Subsequently, a filter bank, log transform, and Discrete Cosine Transform were applied to construct the vector.
 A window length of 128 was randomly chosen from the vectors.
 The processed dataset is stored [here](https://drive.google.com/file/d/1xOFUZZRlcURtqnXTg1FyftW4ztwUGQNi/view?usp=sharing).

 ## Model Training